yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs.md

 1. To create an organisation for the **B2B customer**, navigate From the **Organisations** menu and click on the **Add new organisation** button to add a new organisation.
    {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-organisations.png" alt="Navigate to the Organisations menu" >}}

 2. Enter the name of your new organisation and click on the **Save** button.
-A new default-team will be also automatically created that is tied to your new organisation.
+A new default-team will be automatically created and associated with your new organisation.
    {{< img src="/img/dashboard/portal-management/enterprise-portal/create-b2b-customer-org.png" alt="Add a new Organisation" >}}

 {{< note success >}}